noahleft/serialization/README.md

 # change request

-Here, let's have an example change request to see how many code changes required if we have a change request.
+Here, let's have an example change request to see how many code changes required.

 Before that, please [have a look on the example data.](data/)